 Crooked teeth: Your timely observation is the key to detect them.
 Adverse habits in children even after 4years of age should be observed by you and the dentist should be consulted.
-Dentist will check and take the concerned X Rays and quote the exact cause.
+A dentist will check and take the concerned X Rays and quote the exact cause.

-Improper bite: Missing or broken teeth,trauma to the face or face joint or stress from clenching or grinding of the teeth can result in improper bite.
+Improper bite: Missing or broken teeth, trauma to the face or facet joint or stress from clenching or grinding of the teeth can result in an improper bite.

 Problems with tooth eruption: Early or delayed eruption of teeth can lead to misalignment.